Kestrel TSCM ® Professional Software

 The technical operator has full command and control of the collection and analysis process for both operator attended and unattended deployments suitable for remote semi-permanent, or permanent site deployments.

-- Unrivaled features and functionality for defensive spectrum monitoring and technical surveillance activities.
+- Unrivaled features and functionality for defensive and offensive spectrum monitoring and technical surveillance activities.

-- Compatibility with industry standard computer technology enables new computer technologies to be exploited as they become available.
+- Compatibility with industry standard computer technology, and enables new computer technologies to be exploited as they become available.

 - Compatible with a wide range of third-party commercially available SDR hardware platforms and spectrum analyzers to accommodate diverse budgets and application requirements.